 Auto accidents happen in California, and throughout Orange County and Irvine.
 Orange County has 3.14 million residents, and the California Department of Motor Vehicles reports 2,116,173 vehicles are registered in Orange County alone.
 When trucks, trailers, buses, and other vehicles are included in a regular day’s traffic count, there are at least 2.7 million vehicles traveling on Orange County roadways.
 With that many cars on the road, it should not be of any surprise that accidents happen every day.

-The California Office of Traffic Safety, there were 1,306 traffic accidents that involved injury or death in Irvine during 2014.
+The California Office of Traffic Safety says that there were 1,306 traffic accidents that involved injury or death in Irvine during 2014.
 Eighty-three of those car accidents involved alcohol and 33 involved a driver who had been drinking.
 Speed was involved in 388 of those crashes and 79 occurred at night, between 9 p.m. and 2:59 a.m.
 Broken down, 59 accidents involved motorcycles, 30 involved pedestrians, and 83 involved bicyclists.
 Irvine had 576 DUI arrests during that same year.

 The following includes brief information on car accidents.
 For detailed, in-depth information on car accidents from start to finish, be sure to read our Ultimate Guide to Car Accidents.